How to make remote working work

 Phase 3: Optimising for long-term success

-In the final(ish) phase we're looking at developing our long-term strategies around what great performance looks like and building a culture whereby staff feel supported, collaborate smoothly and understand how to be effective, happy and proud in their work.
+In the final(ish) phase we're looking at developing our long-term strategies around what great performance looks like and building a culture whereby staff feel supported, collaborate smoothly, and consequently, understand how to be effective, happy and proud in their work.

 The hurdle to keep an eye on here is complacency.
 Slipping into a pattern of "˜that'll do' is sadly quite common once businesses start to get the bones of a remote work culture together.
 Taking your eye off the ball at this point can very quickly plateau all the great steps that you've had to this point meaning stagnation of success.